 You can simply type text into the editor as in any word processing programme (using the buttons in the first row of the editor).
 You can also copy and paste text from another text file or from a wiki.
 You can layout your text by marking it and choosing the layout options in the first line of the editor.
 At the moment no images are accepted in the Note Taking Environment, although this is due to the software being in a development phase and this feature will soon be available.
-If you have copied and pasted text into the editor (called markcreativework.desc).
-You can also insert links manually by selecting a section of text, and then clicking on the chain button in the editing menu (called Insert \rightarrow Edit Link).
+If you have copied and pasted text into the editing window, you can automatically detect links in the text by clicking on the big red button in the top row of the editor (called markcreativework.desc).
+You can also insert links manually by selecting a section of text, and then clicking on the chain button in the editing menu (called linethoughter the manually by the editor).